rawify/GPS.js/README.md

 ---
 Calculates the distance between two geo-coordinates using Haversine formula

+GPS.TotalDistance(points)
+---
+Calculates the length of a traveled route, given as an array of {lat: x, lon: y} point objects

 GPS.Heading(latFrom, lonFrom, latTo, lonTo)
 ---
 Calculates the angle from one coordinate to another.
 Heading is represented as windrose coordinates (N=0, E=90, S=189, W=270).
 The result can be used as the argument of [angles](https://github.com/infusion/Angles.js) `compass()` method: